MTV Splitsvilla

-MTV Splitsvilla is an Indian television dating reality show that airs on MTV India and is digitally available on JioCinema.
-In 2024, the fifteenth season is hosted by Sunny Leone and Tanuj Virwani.
+MTV Splitsvilla is an Indian television dating reality show that airs on MTV India and is digitally available on JioHotstar.
+The sixteenth season is presented by Sunny Leone, Karan Kundrra, Uorfi Javed and Nia Sharma.

 Summary

 The show revolves around young men and women trying to secure a place in Splitsvilla, a villa where they are detached from the real world.
 Participants compete in tasks to remain in the competition and mingle with their fellow contestants to find love.
-In the end, a pair are crowned the winners of Splitsvilla.